More than 138 Crore vaccine doses provided to States/UTs

 |

-More than138crore(1,38,46,29,010) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.
+More than 138 crore (1,38,95,38,030) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.